 Stepper motors are DC motors that move in discrete steps.
 A stepper motor, also known as a step motor or stepping motor, is a brushless DC electric motor that divides a full rotation into many equal steps.
-They have multiple coils that are organized in groups called “phases”.
-By energizing each phase in sequence, the motor will rotate, one step at a time.
-With computer-controlled stepping, you can achieve very precise positioning and/or speed control.
-For this reason, stepper motors are the motor of choice for many precision motion control applications.
-That is to say, the motor’s position can then be commanded to move and hold at one of these steps without any position sensor for feedback (an open-loop controller), as long as the motor is carefully sized to the stepper motor applications in respect to torque and speed.
+They have multiple coils organized in groups called “phases.”
+By energizing each phase in sequence, the motor rotates one step at a time.
+With computer-controlled stepping, exact positioning and/or speed control can be attained.
+Hence, stepper motors are the motor of choice for many precision motion control applications.
+That is, the motor’s position can then be commanded to move and hold at one of these steps without any position sensor for feedback (an open-loop controller), as long as the motor is carefully sized to the stepper motor applications with respect to torque and speed.

 How Does a Stepper Motor Work?

 Like electric motors, stepper motors have a stationary part (the stator) and a moving part (the rotor).
 On the stator, there are teeth on which coils are wired, while the rotor is either a permanent magnet or a variable reluctance iron core.
 The stepper motor comprises a rotor, which is usually a permanent magnet, and the windings of the stator surround it.
 As we activate the windings step by step in a particular order and let a current flow through them, they magnetize the stator and form electromagnetic poles, respectively, which cause motor propulsion.
 By supplying different phases in sequence, the rotor can be rotated by a specific amount to reach the desired final position.